 2013 Collision

 These include a collision between the Florida and another company’s bulk carrier in 2013.
-The crash happened off the coast of China and caused tons of fuel to be spilled into the water, not to mention extensive damage to each ship.
+The crash happened off the coast of China and caused tons of fuel to be spilled into the water.
+There was also extensive damage to each ship.

 Lifeboat Drill Fatalities